What Is Fibromyalgia Syndrome?

 Are Women More Likely to Get Fibromyalgia Than Men?

-More than 12 million Americans have fibromyalgia.
+That question still needs more research, but here’s what we do know: More than 12 million Americans have fibromyalgia.
 Most of them are women between ages 25 and 60.
-As a result women are 10 times more likely to get this disease than men.
+Based on studies done so far, women appear to be 10 times more likely to get this disease than men.

 What Are Fibromyalgia Symptoms?